killrweather/killrweather/README.md

 #### From Command Line
 1.Start `KillrWeather`
     cd /path/to/killrweather

     sbt app/run

+If you see Cassandra connection errors manually specify the cassandra host using:

+sbt -Dcassandra.connection.host=localhost app/run

 As the `KillrWeather` app initializes, you will see Akka Cluster start, Zookeeper and the Kafka servers start.